rgalindo33/resume/content/index.md

 I am an open and friendly person, always willing to have fun and enjoy what I do.
 I am a teamwork enthusiastic and really enjoy pair programming with both more experienced and junior developers.

-I'm constantly working on improving my skills and workflow to become more productive as a programmer and as a team member.
 I also enjoy helping younger programmers and put extra effort in coaching and inspiring them, and setting good example.

-I hold a high standard of quality and style in everything that I do.

 I enjoy life outdoors with my family and we all engage in surfing, skateboard, snowboarding and other activities.